-- 1. The table excludes information with respect to contracts, agreements, plans, or arrangements to the extent they do not discriminate in scope, terms, or operation in favor of executive officers and that are available generally to all salaried employees-for example, qualified benefit plan distributions and payment for unused vacation pay. - 2.
-The information regarding Mr. Gauthier was based on his employment agreement, dated April 22, 2008 with VSE, prior to such agreement being amended and restated as of January 1, 2014.
-Mr. Gauthier's amended and restated employment agreement with VSE, effective as of January 1, 2014, provides in the event of a termination on a change of control, that Mr. Gauthier would be paid (a) a severance payment equal to the lesser of (i) three times his base salary in effect as of the termination date or (ii) such amount as would not trigger the application of Section 280G of the Internal Revenue Code and (b) an annualized performance bonus for the year in which the termination occurred, based on an estimate of VSE's performance for the period before the termination date, as determined by the Compensation Committee, and on the terms and conditions of VSE's annual bonus plan, and prorated to reflect the number of days out of 365 during which Mr. Gauthier was employed by VSE during the year of termination.
+1. The table excludes information with respect to contracts, agreements, plans, or arrangements to the extent they do not discriminate in scope, terms, or operation in favor of executive officers and that are available generally to all salaried employees-for example, qualified benefit plan distributions and payment for unused vacation pay.

+2. The information regarding Mr. Gauthier is based on his amended and restated employment agreement with VSE, effective as of January 1, 2014, which provides in the event of a termination on a change of control, that Mr. Gauthier would be paid (a) a severance payment equal to the lesser of (i) three times his base salary in effect as of the termination date or (ii) such amount as would not trigger the application of Section 280G of the Internal Revenue Code and (b) an annualized performance bonus for the year in which the termination occurred, based on an estimate of VSE's performance for the period before the termination date, as determined by the Compensation Committee, and on the terms and conditions of VSE's number of days out of 365 during which Mr. Gauthier was employed by VSE during the year of termination.